 Shortly after setting it up, we had to update the software and restart the camera.
 The motion detection feature works well, and the features you are most likely to use are on the main screen, and other settings are easy to get to and intuitive.
 You cannot listen to your baby's room when using another app or making a call.

-Because the LeFun plugs in and you use your personal device for monitoring, there is less concern for battery life which earned this monitor a 10 of 10 for battery life.
+Because the LeFun plugs in and you use your personal device for monitoring, there is less concern for battery life.

 Using a dedicated device for this camera and keeping it plugged in will extend the battery life for monitoring.
 Only using the LeFun app will also keep you monitoring for hours without concern which is one of the reasons we think you shouldn't use your phone.

-The LeFun comes with a variety of features that none that are truly baby specific earning it an 8 of 10 for features.
+The LeFun comes with a variety of features that none that are truly baby specific.

 The LeFun monitor also has the following features: